blakegarretson/essentials/main.md

 - [Surge XT](https://surge-synthesizer.github.io) is a hybrid synthesizer with more features than I can list here.
 The presets are comprehensive and you can make basically any sound you can imagine with it.
 It’s like jumbling all the synths from the 80s into one.
 - [dexed](https://asb2m10.github.io/dexed/) is a faithful recreation of the Yamaha DX7 synth.
 - [Vital](https://vital.audio) is a modern synth with a clean interface that is useful in learning wavetable synths.
 The free version just has less presets and wavetables than the paid versions, but otherwise it is perfectly usable.
+- [OB-Xf](https://github.com/surge-synthesizer/OB-Xf) is based on the Oberheim OB-X synth, but there have been some upgrades.
+OB-Xf sports 8-voice polyphony, various oscillator modes and modulation options, and MIDI learning for easily mapping your MIDI keyboard.
 - [TAL-NoiseMaker](https://tal-software.com/products/tal-noisemaker) is like an updated Roland Juno 60 synth.
 - [Helm](https://tytel.org/helm/) is a fairly basic synth, but everything it does it does well, and I appreciate the modern look and feel.
 - [Tricent mk III](https://www.fullbucket.de/music/tricent.html) is a perfect reproduction of the KORG Trident mk II from 1982.